The purpose of this disclosure is to explain how we make money without charging you for our content.

 When buying used tech, you have to do extra homework to make sure it’s actually what you are being promised.
 Bonebright recommends avoiding random sellers posting used laptops for sale at casual marketplaces, like Facebook Marketplace or Craigslist.
 “It’s really difficult to know that a product will arrive in good condition,” he says.

 Julie Ramhold, another consumer analyst with DealNews.com, says shopping on eBay can be trustworthy, as long as you check the seller ratings before you bid or buy.
+The site recently launched a page specifically for its refurbished items called “Certified Refurbished,” which sells products that have been inspected, cleaned and refurbished by the manufacturer or a vendor approved by the manufacturer.
 A seller rating on the site can give some insight into how many shoppers had positive experiences with the seller.
 Buying from a third-party seller via Amazon’s marketplace is another option as long as you — again — check out the seller.

 “Don’t forget to look for open-box items as well,” Ramhold adds.
 “There’s a chance you could find a like-new laptop with a decent discount.”